realabdulkhaliq/how-to-install-and-run-poetry-in-python-on-window/README.md

 4. If you want to un-install poetry again then use uninstall flag

-`(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -uninstall`
+`(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python - --uninstall`